relaycorp/fanqiang-poc/README.md

 ## Testing

 1. Deploy the [gateway](./gateway) to GCP.
 2. Configure an existing website to act as a tunnel.
-Use the example above for Nginx, or consult your web server's documentation.
+Use the example below for Nginx, or consult your web server's documentation.
 3. Test it with the [Android client](./clients/android).

 ## Architecture